aws-samples/eks-workshop-v2/website/docs/automation/gitops/argocd-app-of-apps/cluster_bootstrap.md

 automation/gitops/argocd-app-of-apps/apps-config/templates/ui.yaml
 ```

-`values.yaml` contains values which are specific for a particular (DEV) environment and which will be applied to all app templates.
+`values.yaml` contains values which are specific for a particular (for example DEV) environment and which will be applied to all app templates.

 ```file
 automation/gitops/argocd-app-of-apps/apps-config/values.yaml